c3ai/pacman/README.md

 ## Program Output
-The `pacman` function should return Pac-Man's final location in (x,y) and the number of coins that have been collected across all movements in the following format:
+The `pacman` function should return Pac-Man's final location and the number of coins that have been collected in the following format:

 ```js
 [finalXposition, finalYposition, totalCoins]